Get,

 You must consult a qualified doctor before taking paneer dodi or herbal supplements.
 Further, do not discontinue or replace an ongoing treatment of modern medicine with an ayurvedic/herbal preparation without consulting a qualified doctor.

-There is no sufficient information regarding the safe use of paneer dodi during pregnancy or while breastfeeding.
+• Pregnancy and Breastfeeding: There is insufficient information regarding the safe use of paneer dodi during pregnancy or while breastfeeding.
 So, please consult your doctor regarding its usage during pregnancy and breastfeeding.

 Also, you must talk to your healthcare provider before using any herb against disease conditions.
 They will be able to guide you better about the possible precautions of that herb.